jpbempel/jpbempel.github.io/_posts/when-escape-analysis-fails-you.md

 ```
 No varargs allocation!
 We have something similar to `rawObjectsHash` but using the varargs notation.

 Can we diagnostic the EA decision?
 Looking at [VM Option Explorer](https://chriswhocodes.com/hotspot_options_jdk14.html), you can found 2 options: `-XX:+PrintEscapeAnalysis` and `-XX:+PrintEliminateAllocations` but both are `notproduct` meaning you cannot use it with a release build of OpenJDK and requires a [fastdebug one](https://builds.shipilev.net/openjdk-jdk14/).
+We are also using `-XX:+Verbose` to have more information about eliminated allocations.

 EA report:
 ```